elamje/iex-api-clojure/README.md

 # lib

-A Clojure library for connecting to real time IEX stock exchange data.
+A Clojure library for connecting to near, real time IEX stock exchange data.
+Uses the http-kit library

-## Usage

 ## License